 - Cross-country bikes (also called XC bikes) have ‘pedal focused’ geometry.
 This means they are easier to pedal on compared to the downhill bikes, for example.
 They have a shorter wheelbase that allows easy handling.
 According to BikeExchange, XC bikes are fitted with 90-100mm of travel at the frame and form, with some models offering up to 120mm.
 Cross country bikes are ideal for racing and riding fast (especially uphill).

 - Trail bikes are designed for riding trails, singletracks, and technical descents.
 Their geometry still offers good pedaling efficiency.
 You can find dual suspension trail bikes (rear and front suspension) or hardtail bikes (only the front fork suspension) on the market.
 The wheelbase is wider compared to XC bikes.
 The travel of the suspension ranges from 120-150mm which is somewhere between the XC and enduro bikes.
-According to the BikeExchange, trail bikes are the type of mountain bikes that will excel in most types of terrains.
+According to the BikeExchange, trail bikes are the type of mountain bike that will excel in most types of terrains.

 - Enduro bikes are longer and lower than XC and trail bikes, as BikeExchange explains.
 The wheelbase is longer, as well as the position between the front wheel relative to the headtube.
 This provides better stability at speed.
 The suspension travel ranging from 150-180mm allows hitting big hits, drops, etc.

 - Downhill bikes are designed for downhills (what a surprise!) that include jumps, big drops, and rough terrain.
 They are not suitable for riding uphills.
-Downhill riders usually have to take a hike, shuttle, or a chairlift.
+Downhill riders usually have to take a hike, shuttle, or chairlift.
 The geometry of downhill bikes pushes the rider backward which creates a lower center of gravity that is important for steep downhills.
 The suspension travel is usually 180-200mm.

 - Fatbikes can be easily recognized by the very wide 4″ to 5″ (‘fat’) tires.
 Thanks to these tires, fatbikes can be ridden in snow, mud, sand, or even bogs.